J-MaFf/Guides/github/Branch Protection/github-branch-protection-and-status-checks.md

 The rulesets protect your `main` or `master` branch from accidental or harmful changes by requiring:

-- [x] All automated status checks to pass before merging
+- [x] All pull requests before merging (no direct commits to main)
-- [x] Branches to be up-to-date before merging
 - [x] All conversations on code to be resolved before merging
 - [x] No approval reviews required (designed for solo development)
 - [x] No force pushes allowed
-- [x] No branch deletions allowed
+- [x] Stale reviews dismissed when new commits are pushed

 ---